There were a multitude of different symptoms that I struggled with. But initially I was really only able to fully acknowledge the physical ones.

-The hospital had me assessed for if I was suitable to be sent home and I was taken to a kitchen facility.
-The lady who met me explained that someone else was supposed to be dealing with me but they were unavailable so despite her feeling ill she was going to perform the test on me.
+The hospital assessed if I was suitable to be sent home and I was taken to a kitchen facility.
+The lady who met me explained that someone else was supposed to be dealing with me, but they were unavailable so despite her feeling ill she was going to perform the test on me.
 She proceeded to tell me to make some tea.

 Making tea is a common assessment of cognitive ability as it’s something we do so often and naturally we don’t put much conscience thought into it.
 But at the same time dealing with boiling water and electricity is a hazard.

 She told me to make a white tea with no sugar, and a black tea with one sugar.
 I thought this was going to be easy.
 I part filled the cordless kettle with some water and put it back on its base and pushed the switch.
 Or so I thought…

 She asked me if the kettle was on, I checked I had pushed the button and said yes I thought it was OK.
 What I hadn’t noticed was that I hadn’t even managed to put the kettle on the base properly so it wasn’t connected to the power, thus not doing anything.

 Once she resolved that issue and the water boiled I proceeded to make the tea, two white ones.
 We then sat down and she asked me how I thought that went.
 At that moment I realised I should have made a tea without milk.
 I said as much but grumpily.
 Explaining my error as her fault because “nobody has black tea so I automatically made them both with milk”.
 At the time I was pleased I had told her off and in my mind proved I was fine.